voidbruxo/VoidBruxo/README.md

 # Bruxo's Profile
 ## Junior DevOps Engineer | Python, Bash, Rust Enthusiast

 ### Welcome to my GitHub profile!
 I'm Bruxo, a Junior DevOps Engineer passionately exploring the realms of Python, Bash, and Rust.
-My journey in the world of technology aligns with the Unix philosophy, and I am particularly drawn to the elegance of the ### suckless project.
+### My journey in the world of technology aligns with the Unix philosophy and Freedom of Choise.

 ## About Me
 ### Actively contributing to the Linux and Free and Open Source Software (FOSS) community, dedicated to fostering its growth and improvement.